oracle/node-oracledb/doc/api.md

 Callback
 ```
 insertOneAndGet(Object newDocumentContent, function(Error error, SodaDocument document){});
-insertOneAndGet(SodaDocument newDocument, function(Error error, SodaDocument document){});
+insertOneAndGet(SodaDocument newSodaDocument, function(Error error, SodaDocument document){});
 ```

 Promise
 ```
 promise = insertOneAndGet(Object newDocumentContent);
-promise = insertOneAndGet(SodaDocument newDocument);
+promise = insertOneAndGet(SodaDocument newSodaDocument);
 ```

 ##### Description

-Similar to [sodaCollection.insertOne()](#sodacollinsertone) but also returns the inserted document so system managed properties, such as the key (in default collections), can be found.

-Inserts a document in a collection.
-This is similar to [`sodaCollection.insertOne()`](#sodacollinsertone), but also returns the result document, which contains all [SodaDocument](#sodadocumentclass) components (key, version, etc.) except for content.
-Content is not returned for performance reasons.
-The result document has new values for components that are updated as part of the replace operation (such as version, last-modified timestamp, and media type)
+Inserts a document in a collection similar to [`sodaCollection.insertOne()`](#sodacollinsertone), but also returns the result document which contains all [SodaDocument](#sodadocumentclass) components (key, version, etc.) except for content.
+Content itself is not returned for performance reasons.

-If you want to insert the returned document again, use the original `newDocumentContent` or `newDocument`.
+If you want to insert the document again, use the original `newDocumentContent` or `newSodaDocument`.
 Alternatively construct a new object from the returned document and add content.

 If [`oracledb.autoCommit`](#propdbisautocommit) is *true*, and `insertOneAndGet()` succeeds, then any open transaction on the